Introduction to Finite Element Methods

 Our next task is to get rid of $w$ by canceling $\norm{H1}{w}$ in the definition of the dual norm.
 We do this by inserting (via Galerkin orthogonality) the interpolant of $w$ and applying an interpolation error estimate.
 The difficulty here is that $w\in\m{H10}$ is not sufficiently smooth to allow Lagrange interpolation, since pointwise evaluation is not well-defined.
 To circumvent this, we combine interpolation with projection.
-Assume $v\in V_h$ consists of piecewise polynomials of degree $k$.
-For $K\in\calT_h$, let $\omega_K$ be the union of all elements touching $K$:
+For $K\in\calT_h$, let $\omega_K$ be the union of all elements touching $K$, i.e.,

 Furthermore, for every node $z$ of $K$ (i.e., there is $N\in\calN$ such that $N(v) = v(z)$), denote